viacoin/eclair/README.md

 [![Build Status](https://travis-ci.org/ACINQ/eclair.svg?branch=master)](https://travis-ci.org/ACINQ/eclair)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-**Eclair** (french for Lightning) is a scala implementation of the Lightning Network.
+**Viacoin Eclair** (french for Lightning) is a scala implementation of the Lightning Network.
 It can run with or without a GUI, and a JSON-RPC API is also available.

 This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
 Other implementations include [c-lightning](https://github.com/viacoin/lightning) and [lnd](https://github.com/viacoin/lnd).